The Easy Way To Get Organized and Build Your WordPress Website Like a Pro

 How to choose a developer?

 Choosing a developer is not unlike deciding on a real estate agent to sell your house, or a doctor, or a contractor.
 Whenever one must hire a professional to do something one knows little about it boils down to trust.
 And trust is built through your interaction with your potential pro.

 Do they seem to know what they are doing?
 Are they experienced and have you seen some of their previous work?
 Do they talk to you in a comfortable way that gives you confidence in them knowing what you don’t?
 Do they explain things in a way you understand and know what you want almost intuitively?
+Do they offer good ideas?
 Are they local or far away?
-Time zones matter when you want a continuity and a job without delays.
+Time zones matter when you want continuity and a job without delays.
 Do they have good reviews and trustworthy reviewers?
 Can a friend who has had a successful experience recommend a company?

 Cost is always a factor but remember, your developer will become the key to your successful project and finding one that talks your language and cares about you and your job is of the utmost importance.